ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 ===========

-Ndless combines a computer installer, an executable loader and utilities to open the TI-Nspire to third-party C and assembly developments.
+Ndless combines a computer installer, an executable loader and utilities to open the TI-Nspire to third-party C and assembly development.

 What do I need to install it on a TI-Nspire?
 ============================================